davidbmaier/totd-bot/README.md

 - `!totd vote [1-25]` - Starts a vote on that bingo field.
 All ongoing votes are resolved when the next TOTD is released.
 - `!totd enable` - Stores the current channel to the list the daily scheduled TOTD post gets sent to.
 One channel per server.
 Admin only.
 - `!totd disable` - Removes the current channel from the list the scheduled TOTD post gets sent to.
 Admin only.
-- `!totd set role [@role]` - Adds the role to the list of roles it pings 10 minutes before COTD.
+- `!totd set role [@role] [region]` - Adds the role to the list of roles it pings 10 minutes before COTD.
 Daily TOTD posts have to be set up already.
 Admin only.
-- `!totd remove role` - Removes the currently set role from the pings.
+- `!totd remove role [region]` - Removes the currently set role from the pings.
 Admin only.
 - `!totd help` - Displays some info about the bot.

+Supported regions for pings are `Europe`, `America`, and `Asia` - one for each official COTD.

 Debug (and bot admin) only: